Micrified/disasm/README.md

 # Disasm

 Disassembler project.
-Contains Intel's XED disassembler.
+Based on Intel's XED disassembler.
+That must be installed independently.
-Contains install script and some test programs in /dev.
+Contains an install script and some test programs in /dev.

 ### Disasm
 Build with: `make disasm`
-Simply disassembles a constant instruction and presents it.
+**Description**: Simply disassembles a constant instruction and presents it.

 ### Siggen
 Build with: `make siggen`
-Disassembles instructions in a signal handler.
+**Description**: Disassembles instructions in a signal handler.
 Prints hex representation.
 Verify correctness with: `objdump -D siggen > siggen.dump` and then searching for the affected addresses in the dump file.

 ### Dependencies

-Requires isa: x86-64
+Must be run on isa: x86-64